 3 Days/Lecture & Lab

-This course is designed for programmers who want to get started programming in Rust.
+This course is designed for programmers who want to get up to speed fast in Rust.

 - Why Rust?
 Design goals of Rust – fast, efficient and safe systems programming.